 Do and Don't While You Are In Ho Chi Minh City

-This tip sheet is a collection of both local perspective and foreign travelers’ opinions about what one should and should not do while in Ho Chi Minh City.
+This tip sheet is a collection of insights from both local residents and international travelers regarding what to do and avoid while visiting Ho Chi Minh City in 2025.

 DO